 It is widely perceived that Hip-Hop has been long characterized with hyper-masculinity with little room for vulnerability; however that perception is highly inaccurate as lots of well-revered artists have always been very open about their mental issues.

 Artists like Eminem, DMX, Kendrick Lamar, Pharaoh Monch, and lots of others have talked of experiences with various mental health issues ranging from addiction to depression to bipolar disorders.
 Millions of listeners who can relate have expressed appreciation for their openness, and have shared how they received therapy from listening to their music.

 Mental health is a major issue, and the stigma around it especially among African Americans and Africans is not helping.
 People are afraid to share their mental struggles, and in Africa, a lot of people actually believe mental illnesses do not affect ‘black people’.

 According to the United States Census Bureau, 13.2% of Americans are African Americans, and out of these 16% had a diagnosable mental illness in the past year.
 That 16% is about 6.8 million people.

-So where does Hip-Hop come in play with mental health?
-We could talk about the relationship in many ways, but this article would stick to how Hip-Hop can be used in a therapeutic way to help lift moods of those going through various mental health challenges.
+So where does Hip-Hop come into play with mental health?
+We could talk about the relationship in many ways, but this article would stick to how Hip-Hop can be used in a therapeutic way to help lift the moods of those going through various mental health challenges.